-As we all already know, there are many popular websites (for example imgur, flickr, photobucket) are out there to host and share images online.
+As we all already know, there are many popular image hosting and sharing websites, for example imgur, flickr, photobucket, are out there to host and share images online.
 You can upload or download your image(s) using the official apps or any third party applications.
-If you’re looking for a single application to download the images from any image sharing sites, RipMe is one such application.
+If you're looking for a single application to download the images from any image sharing sites, RipMe is one such application.
 It is a simple application to download image albums in bulk from popular websites.
-Using RipMe, we can quickly download all images in an online album.
+Using RipMe, we can quickly download all images from an online album.

 RipMe currently supports many popular image hosting and sharing sites such as,

 RipMe requires Java 8 and higher version to work.
 So, your system must have Java 8 or higher version installed.
 If you happen to use Arch Linux, the following link might help you to install Java 8 in your Arch Linux system.

 After installing Java 8, download the latest RipMe version (jar file) from the official releases page.
 As of writing this guide, the latest version was 1.6.1.
 Alternatively, run the following command from your Terminal to download RipMe latest version.

 That's it.
 No installation required.
 You can start RipMe application by simply running the ripme.jar file.